 For every 100 books read, kids can watch a special video of a library staff member cheering them on.
 An Oak Park Public Library card is not needed to sign up.

-Once a child finishes 1,000 books, they can pick out a book to take home and keep, have their photo taken.
-“It’s our way to celebrate their accomplishments and cheer them on,” Harris said.
+Once a child finishes 1,000 books, they can pick out a book to take home and keep, and have their photo taken.
+“It’s our way to celebrate their accomplishments and cheer them on,” Harris says.

 Sign up babies, toddlers & preschoolers for the long-term program anytime

 You can now sign up and track your reading from wherever you are with Beanstack!

 Beanstack is an easy-to-use online platform where you can track your reading and activities.
 Download the Beanstack Tracker app—available for iOS and Android—to your mobile device for convenient registration and logging.